marcelpatrick/3rdPersonV2/README.md

  - In BT_EnemyAI > BehaviorTree: details > blackboard key > select: PlayerLocation variable

 #### 2.4.2: Chase Player

- *** BT DECORATORS AND SELECTORS: Can see player? > Chase > investigate > last know player location

  - After the selector > Add a new sequence called Chase
  - Right click on the Chase sequence > Add a decorator of type Blackboard > call it "Can See Player?" > in details > Blackboard > key query = is set > blackboard key = PlayerLocation
  	- Blackboard condition node: only executes the sequence based on a condition related to a blackboard variable.
  - Add a new Move To node after Chase > in details > blackboard > blackboard key = PlayerLocation

  #### 2.4.3: Investigate

   - After the selector > Add a new sequence called Investigate
-  - Add a new vector variable on the Blackboard section called LastKnownPlayerLocation
   - Add a new Move To node after Investigate > in details > blackboard > blackboard key = LastKnownPlayerLocation
   - Click on the "Can See Player" Blackboard decorator > In details > flow control > observer aborts > select both : it aborts both the nodes in the selector (Chase and Investigate) in case something fails.